 Funny how things change.

 Ten years ago, in January of 2004, Red Sox Nation was still reeling from the nutsmack that was game seven of the 2003 ALCS.
-And there were two things you could bet on: Sportsbook Review has the best MLB baseball lines, and the mere mention of the name “Grady” could push me to homicidal rage.
+And the mere mention of the name “Grady” could push me to homicidal rage.

 Today, everything’s different.
 We’ve got three World Series titles tucked under our belts.
 I sleep easier after a Red Sox loss, no matter how harrowing.
 And my blood alcohol content doesn’t hit the red zone until August.